VHCosta/runner/README.md

 # runner
-An endless runner-type game made using SimpleGraphics Library
+A side-scroller/endless runner-type game made using SimpleGraphics Library